mcdermatt/VICET/README.md

 ![](https://github.com/mcdermatt/VICET/blob/main/scan2map1.gif)

 One useful application of VICET is in the task of registering a raw distorted point cloud to an undistorted HD Map.
-Unlike existing techniques, VICET does not require a history of past motion or measurements from an external sensor to align the new point cloud.
+Unlike existing techniques, VICET does not require a history of past motion or measurements from an external sensor to compensate for motion distortion when aligning the new point cloud.
 As we demonstrate in our paper, this allows VICET to achieve signficantly higher localization accuracy than rigid point cloud registration methods like NDT or ICP.

 ## Bounding Error in LIDAR Odometry